amadeus4dev/data-collection/README.md

 ## Destination Content

-- The Points Of Interest and Safe Place APIs contain data for the [following cities](data/pois.md) in test.
+- `Points Of Interest` and `Safe Place` APIs contain data for the [following cities](data/pois.md) in test.

 ## Trip

-- `Trip Purpose Prediction` and `AI-generated Photos` have no data restrictions in test.
+- `Trip Purpose Prediction` and `AI-generated Photos` APIs have no data restrictions in test.